All Episodes

 And you in the movie play up the fact that the dairy industry has funded a lot of the trials, so I understand there's mixed material out there, but frankly, the results are inconclusive.

-I see evidence supporting what you're saying and evidence on the other side.
+I see evidence supporting what you're saying, and evidence on the other side.

 So how do you make a claim this powerful when the data doesn't seem to be that mature yet?

-Your average American consumes 65,000 calories worth of cheese every single year.
+With regard to weight, Slam Dunk 2, your average American consumes 65,000 calories worth of cheese every single year.

-It's a big, it's a the average vegan is about 15 pounds lighter.
+The average vegan is about 15 pounds lighter.

 Then with heart disease, dairy is the biggest source of saturated fat, the bad fat in the diet.

-Let's go to some questions for the audience.
+All right, let's go to some questions for the audience.

 Go ahead, ma'am.